Is Life Insurance Protected from Creditors? Creditor Protection of Life Insurance

 - or overdue debts

 When events like these occur, your assets can be garnished or attached to a claim.
-The protection varies widely, however, a certain amount of your cash value is exempt from creditors and bankruptcy.
+The protection varies widely; however, having your life insurance cash value protected from creditors can offer a legal buffer that many other financial tools lack.

 Federal Law

-Federal Bankruptcy Code protects the actual insurance element, the life insurance death benefit proceeds, and up to $13,400 of dividend, interest, or loan value in the life insurance policy.
+The Federal Bankruptcy Code protects the actual insurance element, the life insurance death benefit proceeds, and up to $13,400 of dividend, interest, or loan value in the life insurance policy.
 The government adjusts this value every three years, though it remains modest.
-Additionally, the debtor must be the owner of the policy.
+Additionally, the debtor must be the policy’s owner.

-In most cases, federal law will only apply to federal cases.
+In most cases, federal protection of life insurance proceeds applies only in federal bankruptcy cases.
 Otherwise, you must comply with the regulations of your state.
-Though it’s important to note that some states will allow you to choose between the Federal Bankruptcy Code and the state code.
+Some states allow you to choose between federal and state bankruptcy exemptions, so understanding both is important when evaluating your protection level.

 How Creditor Protection of Life Insurance Policies Varies by State

 There are wide variances in the state code regarding life insurance and creditor protection.
+Some states protect life insurance from creditors, others don’t — and the rules around bankruptcy may differ entirely.
 In some states, they protect cash value from bankruptcy but not creditors.
-In other states, it’s protected from creditors but not bankruptcy.
+In other states, it’s protected from creditors but not from bankruptcy.
 Some states have a limit to their protection, such as the first $10,000, while other states are much more generous.

 Furthermore, state law often protects both cash value and life insurance death benefits in non-bankruptcy contexts.
 Otherwise, exemptions are often only extended to the beneficiaries of the debtor.
 In some states, the exemption only applies to the insured’s family members.